hashicorp/terraform-provider-azurerm/website/docs/d/netapp_account.html.markdown

 * `smb_server_name` - NetBIOS name of the SMB server.
 This name will be registered as a computer account in the AD and used to mount volumes.

-* `username` - Username of Active Directory domain administrator, which have permissions to create SMB server machine account in the AD domain.
+* `username` - Username of Active Directory domain administrator, which have permissions to create a SMB machine account in the AD domain.

 * `password` - Plain text password of Active Directory domain administrator.